securefederatedai/openfl/docs/supported_aggregation_algorithms.rst

 =========
 Paper: https://arxiv.org/abs/1812.06127

-FedProx in OpenFL is implemented as custom optimizer for PyTorch/TensorFlow.
+FedProx in OpenFL is implemented as a custom optimizer for PyTorch/TensorFlow.
 In order to use FedProx, do the following:

 1. PyTorch: